h-sehee/math308-binary-game/docs/egdd.md

 - There are different weapons Theseus can use.
 - A health bar for Thesueus, the Minotuar, and other enemies.
 - There is a map to represent where Theseus can go in the maze.
-- There is a box that shows what weapons and items Thesueus has.
+- There is a box that shows what weapons Thesueus is using.
 - There is some indication of how much string Theseus has.

 ## Core Gameplay Mechanics (Detailed)